-As it starts getting colder out, you might be wondering how to properly prepare for your upcoming winter move.
-Luckily for you, we’ve got the complete guide to all things winter moving.
+As it starts getting colder, you might be wondering how to properly prepare for your upcoming winter move.
+Luckily for you, we’ve got the complete guide to all things to winter moving.

 Make sure to have a plan in case snow or in-climate weather or low temperatures decide to show themselves on your moving day.
 Have a backup day already scheduled just in case.